Using our altitude rooms

 - Distraction free rooms to give you optimal sleep conditions

 - open wardrobes and storage areas to accommodate large luggage and sports equipment

 - 42" flat screen TV

-- hospitality trays upon request
+- hospitality trays (removed on request)

 - luxury toiletries

 From sea level to 5,000m (Everest base camp), our 20 altitude rooms allow you to sleep high and train low in simulated hypoxia.Find out more

 Four of our 20 altitude rooms are accessible and fully DDA compliant, allowing any athlete to benefit from hypoxic conditions.Find out more